Judge Rotenberg Center: 1982 report

 In 1979, a staff member resigned and asked the district attorney to file child abuse charges against the institute, alleging that he had observed abuse there.
-On the prompting of various former staff, residents, and concerned family members, the California Department of Social Services launched an investigation into the institution.
-The ensuing investigation revealed various abuses by the institute including: improper and unsafe use of restraints, punishments designed to humiliate the residents, failure to provide proper nutrition, failure to provide proper medical care, and severe bruising/lacerations/scars from aversive interventions.
-In a 1982 report of the investigation, the California Department of Social Services documented various violations and abuses that had occurred at the institute.
+On the prompting of various former staff, residents, and concerned family members, the CDSS launched an investigation into the institution.
+The ensuing investigation revealed multiple abuses by the institute including: improper and unsafe use of restraints, punishments designed to humiliate the residents, failure to provide proper nutrition, failure to provide proper medical care, and severe bruising/lacerations/scars from aversive interventions.
+In a 1982 report on the investigation, the CDSS documented various violations and abuses that had occurred at the institute.
 As a result of the investigation, the state of California revoked the institute's license to use aversives and forbade Matthew Israel from setting foot on the property.

 Physical abuse

 The investigation found that residents had received "excessive bruises" from "excessive and unnecessary aversives".
 Residents had cuts, scars, scabs, and open wounds from the use of aversives.
-Furthermore, staff took action to disguise these injuries from doctors and family members: Doctor's appointments were sometimes postponed due to the presence of excessive bruising, and aversive interventions were put on hold before scheduled visits with family for "public relations purposes".
+Furthermore, staff took action to disguise these injuries from doctors and family members; doctor's appointments were sometimes postponed due to the presence of excessive bruising, and aversive interventions were put on hold before scheduled visits with family for "public relations purposes".
 Residents were made to wear long sleeves to cover up the injuries, and social service employees were on some occasions denied the right to adequately inspect them for bruises.

-Residents were often put in positions where there was no way for them to avoid receiving an aversive: For example, deaf children were punished for failing to comply with verbal commands.
-Residents were also forced to take part in "behavior rehearsal" lessons where they were punished regardless of whether or not they behaved correctly.
+Residents were often put in positions where there was no way for them to avoid receiving an aversive: for example, deaf children were punished for failing to comply with verbal commands.
+Residents were also forced to take part in the aforementioned behavior rehearsal lessons where they were punished regardless of whether or not they behaved correctly.
 Additionally, residents were regularly spanked for crying in response to punishment.
 The report found that at least one resident's behavior substantially worsened at the institute due to "improper treatment" and "unprofessional use of aversives".

 Humiliation

-The report found that staff pinched residents to make them repeat phrases uttered by staff, and threatened residents with the use of aversives if they did not comply with the staff's arbitrary demands.
-One resident was made to eat dinner outside with his arms restrained by his sides from a plate of food that had been placed on the ground.
-Other residents were deprived of the right to sleep in a bed: One was forced to sleep in a kneeling position while tied to a piece of furniture, while another was made to sleep on the floor with his arms restrained to nearby fixtures.
-Residents were sometimes made to soil themselves when staff refused to let them use the bathroom.
+The report found that staff pinched residents to make them repeat phrases created by the staff, and threatened residents with the use of aversives if they did not comply with the staff's arbitrary demands.
+One resident was made to eat dinner outside with his arms restrained by his sides; he had to eat from a plate of food that had been placed on the ground.
+Other residents were deprived of the right to sleep in a bed.
+One was forced to sleep in a kneeling position while tied to a piece of furniture, while another was made to sleep on the floor with his arms restrained to nearby fixtures.
+Residents were sometimes forced to soil themselves when staff refused to let them use the bathroom.